Howard League for Penal Reform Canterbury: History and purpose

-The Howard League was formed by Blanche Baughan, Berta Burns and others in 1924, to fight for a fair and justice penal system.
+The Howard League was formed by Blanche Baughan, Berta Burns and others in 1924, to advocate for criminal justice reform.
 It was the first League to be set up outside Britain.
 Baughan noted, in a dictated piece written in the 1950s:

 The New Zealand Howard League for Penal Reform was started in 1924 in Christchurch by three people all convinced of the need.
 One soon resigned, but the others carried on and got information from the Howard League in England.

 We began to hold meetings and to be well scoffed at, and badly reported in the newspapers – the name Howard being interpreted as that of E.J.
 Howard, M.P., a prominent Labourite.
 By 1928, however, we had managed to get groups interested in other centres and emphasised the fact that the League was for penal reform, and that we were not an 'aftercare society', though the Prisons Board wanted us to be.
 We affiliated ourselves to the English League and began at last to get sensible notices from the Press.

 Teething troubles quickly began and how our baby League managed to weather them I hardly know; but we had a few faithful members and survived a war, a slump, hostility from the authorities, contempt from some of the public and complete indifference from most of it.
 We went on writing letters to the Press, taught it how to spell the strange words "psychology" and "psychiatry" and gradually convinced people that we were not a set of sentimental softies, but were seriously asking for less mass treatment, more individual attention to prisoners and altogether a more scientific approach to crime and criminals.
 We also convinced our Courts that compared with figures obtained from England they were too freely sending to Borstal and prison, instead of making proper use of the newer methods of probation of which New Zealand was still very shy.
 Prison libraries were much improved through our activities, prison concerts and lectures more freely allowed in conjunction with the WEA.
 We urged the establishment and training of women police, proper understanding and care of the mentally crippled (which we had not yet got) in spite of the 1928 Mental Hospitals Amendment Act, and perhaps most important of all, kept on discovering bit by bit and exposing the pretences and shame that covered much of our real penal system and lulled our people into believing that it was really efficient.